-There is NO Good Reason to Buy Mortgage Insurance!
+There is NO Good Reason to Buy Insurance From Your Lender!

-I’m constantly amazed that some people still buy mortgage insurance through their lender.
+It’s amazing that some people still buy insurance to protect their mortgage, line of credit or business loan through their lender.
 There are so many reasons (in addition to lower cost) that should convince you to set up your loan protection privately yet many still sign on the dotted line and take this optional coverage.

-I have yet to hear a valid argument for purchasing mortgage insurance from a lender, but do know of countless reasons not to.
-Here’s a list of some of the main reasons why you should purchase this coverage privately:
+I have yet to hear a valid argument for purchasing creditor offered insurance, but do know of countless reasons not to.
+Here’s a list of some of the main reasons why you should purchase this coverage separately:

 • Underwriting – This is often the most important issue.
 With a private policy, the underwriting is done at application time and once approved, must be paid out if something happens to you.
 With lender insurance, they often do underwriting at claim time and can find ways to deny your claim.

-• Survivor Options – Your surviving spouse may want to keep the mortgage in place if interest rates are low or other needs for the insurance money have greater priority.
-If the insurance is held by the lender and the mortgage is paid off, the surviving spouse may find out they can’t qualify for a new mortgage.
+• Survivor Options – In the case of a joint policy, a surviving spouse or partner may want to keep the loan in place if interest rates are low or other needs for the insurance money have greater priority.
+If the insurance is held by the lender and the debt is paid off, the survivor may find out they can’t qualify for a new loan on their own.

 • Flexibility – When it comes time to renew, you have the ability to switch lenders if your current one is not offering you a good renewal rate.
 Your insurance policy goes with you and there’s no need to re-qualify.